justjish/jish/readme.md

 # Jish.Dev

-*A Constantly evovling web 'About Me' page*
+_A Constantly evovling web 'About Me' page_

 ## Overview

 I use this repo primarily to:

- * Expieriment with anything web related
+- Expieriment with anything web related
- * Try out various 2021 *web* technologies
+- Try out various 2021 _web_ technologies
- * Showcase and expierment with coding styles
+- Showcase and expierment with coding styles

 To see free to check out [Jish.Dev](https://jish.dev) to see the currently released app.

 ## Run Locally

 ```
 git clone ...
-yarn install
+pnpm install
-yarn dev
+pnpm dev
 ```

 ## Build

 A few notes here.
 For build, we are doing a typescript compile because Vite uses esbuild which performs transpilation without type information.

 ```
-yarn build
+pnpm build
 ```

 ## Tech Choices

-* facebook/react@17: **component library**
+- react: **component library**
-  I just love their functional components + hooks implementation.
-Primarily chosen over vite/svelte because I wanted to explore web based animations with react-spring and design through motion.
-Also react@17 was chosen over react@16 because there are so many tiny performance considerations on re-renders now that React attaches itself to the root element vs html head.
+  Went with React since libraries like 'react-spring' are so easy to use.

-* yarn: **package manager**
+- pnpm: **package manager**
-  Chosen over npm because I just prefer it.
-However skypack+snowpack combination is something I am looking forward to see evovling.
+  Just an alternative to npm

-* vitejs/vite: **the code bundler**
+- vitejs/vite: **the code bundler**
-  After testing both Snowpack and ViteJS, extensively I ended up choosing Vite since it bundles up the code.
-I like keeping a snowpack config around however, because ESM modules are great, and the prospect of moving away from a package manager seems exciting.
-Webpack and Parcel are great tools as well, but wanted to try the newer communities.
-I also noticed that my computer fans don't ramp up as much when using snowpack.
+  Using their SWC for compliation and bundling because its fast 😀

-* @emotion/react: **componenet styling library**
+- @emotion/react: **componenet styling library**
-  This evolved from styled-components -> @emotion/styled -> @emotion/react because the css prop helped to keep inline style adjustments seperated from react-spring which I use for animations.
+  Low level CSS-in-JS library.
+Keeping the styles seperate from the 'react-spring' styles is a nice benefit.

-* pmndrs/react-spring: **an animation library**
+- pmndrs/react-spring: **an animation library**
   Loved how performant they were and the api is great.
 Chosen over framer because it's light weight.

-* pmndrs/zustand: **state management library**
+- pmndrs/zustand: **state management library**
   Rather than wrapping React context all over the place, I just went with unopinated state manager.
 Use it in a flux like pattern.
 It keeps the code simple and readable.
 Also allows for the ability to subscribe to the state, which provides much needed flexibility.

-* firebase: **hosting/functions/routing - the serverless server**
+- firebase: **hosting/functions/routing - the serverless server**
-  It's simple to get up and running and wanted to keep the code serverless.
-I generally prefer GCP over Azure or AWS because I just like that it all rests on Kubernetes and the products are well thought out from a developer expierence mindset.
-Plus I just like the design of the console :).
+  Free CDN and Hosting... easy choice.

-* Typescript: **the primary language**
+- Typescript: **the primary language**
-  Because a fully typed web app is provides a great developer expierence.

-* Cloud Build: builds and deploy - TODO
+  Once you go Typescript, its hard to go back.